bad

 Check the synthesis Warnings

 Look at the GitHub action log for the GDS build.
-Check the yosys section of the build and search for warnings.
+Any Yosys warnings will be shown on the page.
 Common ones include:

 • Multiple conflicting drivers